PurpleBooth/a-good-readme-template/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system
+Add additional notes to deploy this on a live system

 ## Built With